stargazer39/Transport-Pipe/README.md

 # transport-pipe

-A way to transport a unix pipe over http
+A way to transport a unix pipe over TCP

 ### Serve a pipe (By default at 0.0.0.0:8899)
 ```